anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 {{Section 7.2 of ?RFC9110}} makes the Host header field mandatory, so it will always be present.
 The pledge MUST respond to all queries regardless of the Host header field provided by the client.

-For instance, when the Registrar-Agent reaches out to the "tpvr" endpoint on a pledge in responder mode with the full URI "http://pledge.example.com/.well-known/brski/tpvr", it sets the Host header field to "pledge.example.com" and the absolute path "/.well-known/brski/tpbr".
+For instance, when the Registrar-Agent reaches out to the "tpvr" endpoint on a pledge in responder mode with the full URI `http://pledge.example.com/.well-known/brski/tpvr`, it sets the Host header field to `pledge.example.com` and the absolute path `/.well-known/brski/tpbr`.
 In practice, however, the pledge often is only known by its IP address as returned by a discovery protocol, which will be included in the Host header field.

-As BRSKI-PRM uses authenticated self-contained data objects between the pledge and the domain registrar, the binding of the pledge identity to the requests is provided by the data object signature employing the IDevID of the pledge.
+As BRSKI-PRM uses authenticated self-contained objects between the pledge and the domain registrar, the binding of the pledge identity to the requests is provided by the wrapping signature employing the pledge IDevID credential.
 Hence, pledges MUST have an Initial Device Identifier (IDevID) installed in them at the factory.